vskosp/vsGoogleAutocomplete/README.md

 - function for validation always gets [PlaceResult](https://developers.google.com/maps/documentation/javascript/places#place_details_results) object as parameter
 - you should implement function, which returns
 - factory name - it is normalized embedded validator name (eg. 'validatorName' in factory can be 'validator-name' in html)

+After adding custom validator, you should add its name as attribute parameter to `vs-autocomplete-validator` directive.
+Validator whith name `someValidatorName` in factory should have name `some-validator-name` in html.

 Core developers can inject in validator factory `vsGooglePlaceUtility`service, which contains useful functionality for working with `PlaceResult` object (parameter of function for validation).
 You can look at this utility service in `vs-autocomplete-validator.js` :).